Contrast-Security-OSS/join-the-team/challenges.md

 We have three projects to choose from if you're applying to be an integrations developer at Contrast.

 Pick a project that appeals to you and follow the instructions.
-Commit often with quality commit messages and so that we can see your thought process as the project progresses.
+Commit often with quality commit messages so that we can see your thought process as the project progresses.

 After submitting your project, you'll have a conversation with one of our engineers about your code, the decisions you made, things you liked, things you didn't, etc...